 The Portable MFA in Creative Writing, by the New York Writers Workshop

-This book is a collection of subject-specific “essays” on writing by masters at the craft.
+This book is a collection of subject-specific essays on writing by masters at the craft.
 Some of the chapters here are fabulous.
-I have an MFA, and I agree… a lot of what’s here is eye-opening to the writing becoming serious at learning the craft.
+I have an MFA, and I agree… a lot of what’s here is eye-opening to writing and becoming serious about learning the craft.

 Joe, a retired FBI agent specializing in body language for over 25 years, is my all-time favorite author on body language — and this book is one of the BEST for how to “Show, Don’t Tell.”
-Get this book to know exactly what body movements to write into your characters, for greatest (and most true) impact/believability.
+Get this book to know exactly what body movements to write into your characters for the greatest (and most authentic) impact/believability.
 Your description and dialogue action tags — and readers — will thank you.

-The companion to his Dictionary book, Joe Navarro’s guide shows pictures and takes you simply through what physical actions to write into your characters, to make your character actions understood and believable.
-An “oldie but goodie,” I’ve been recommending this book since it came out in 2008… because it’s that good.
+The companion to Joe’s Dictionary book, this book takes you through the simple yet powerful physical actions to write into your characters to make their actions understood and believable.
+An oldie but goodie, I’ve been recommending this book since it came out in 2008… because it’s that good.

 How to Write Best-Selling Fiction,